portfedh/portfedh/README.md

 - 🔧 I’m currently working on:
-    - An e-commerce website for a dance studio.
+    - An e-commerce website.
-    - An access control system for the dance studio.
+    - An access control system.
-    - An admin and reporting system for the dance studio.
+    - An admin and reporting system.

  - 📚 I’m also learning:
    - React Js
    - Data structure & algorithms

-- Checkout my [website](https://portfedh.github.io) for more information.
+- Checkout my [website](https://portfedh.github.io) for more information on my coding interests.

 - 💬 Let's have a [coffeechat.](https://calendly.com/portfedh/cofee-chat)